Tax & accounting sales drive Thomson Reuters profit

 "Everything seems to be working in line or better than expected and that is really good news," said Claudio Aspesi, an analyst with Sanford Bernstein.

+While the company's legal and tax & accounting divisions lifted overall results, its business serving the financial industry remained under pressure from layoffs and other cost cuts at banks.

-Thomson Reuters said first-quarter revenue at its Financial & Risk division, which serves financial institutions, grew 1 percent to $1.8 billion, as declines in sales to traders and wealth managers were offset by increases in sales to risk and compliance customers, as well as acquisitions.
+Thomson Reuters said first-quarter revenue at its Financial & Risk division grew 1 percent to $1.8 billion, as declines in sales to traders and wealth managers were offset by increases in sales to risk and compliance customers, as well as acquisitions.

+In contrast, the Tax & Accounting division posted revenue growth of 31 percent to $310 million due to strong performances in the United States and Latin America and acquisitions like property and real estate tax software Manatron.

-"I am really pleased with how the team has responded and the progress we are making inside the company," Thomson Reuters Chief Executive James Smith said.
+"I am really pleased with how the team has responded and the progress we are making inside the company," Thomson Reuters Chief Executive James Smith said in an interview.
 "The biggest challenges right now are outside the company, the macro economic environment, particularly in Europe."

+Shares of Thomson Reuters rose to $30.37 in morning trading on the New York Stock Exchange from their previous close of $29.82.
+On the Toronto exchange, the shares rose to C$30.00 from C$29.52.

 EIKON IN 16,000 DESKTOPS